Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Experiments

 \subsection{Tensor completion}

 We consider the problem of image inpainting for evaluating the performance of tensor completion algorithm.
 Inpainting is the process of reconstructing lost or deteriorated parts of image or videos.
 Such methods, in particular, have revitalized the process of recovery old artifacts in museum world which was historically done by conservators or art restorers.
 An interested reader is referred to a recent survey \cite{inpainting-survey} for summary of the state of art on methods and techniques.
 We compare performance of our algorithm against existing methods in the literature on the image inpainting problem.
+Figure \ref{fig:facade_pepper_visual} shows a sample of the image inpainting results for the facade and pepper images when $70\%$ of the pixels are removed.

 An image can be represented as a $3^{\text{rd}}$-order tensor where the dimensions are rows $\times$ columns $\times$ RGB.
 In particular we used three images (Lenna, Pepper, and Facade) of dimensions 256 $\times$ 256 $\times$ 3.
 For each image, a percentage of the pixels are randomly removed, and the missing entries are filled in by various tensor completion algorithms.